-The skills matrix set out below with respect to the functional expertise of each of the directors of Cipher, including the nominee director, is used to assess the overall strength and diversity of the Board.
+The skills matrix set out below with respect to the functional expertise of each of the directors of Cipher is used to assess the overall strength and diversity of the Board.

-FUNCTIONAL EXPERTISE DEBOECK GODIN J. MULL C.MULL TESSAROLO WOLKIN
+FUNCTIONAL EXPERTISE DEBOECK GODIN C. MULL WOLKIN STEINER

-Public Company Board Experience ✓ ✓ ✓ ✓
+Public Company Board Experience ✓ ✓

 Public Company CEO Experience ✓

-General Management / Business Operations ✓ ✓ ✓ ✓ ✓ ✓
+General Management / Business Operations ✓ ✓ ✓ ✓ ✓

-Finance / Public Company CFO ✓
+Finance / Public Company CFO ✓ ✓

-Recent US Commercial Experience ✓
+Recent US Commercial Experience

 Strategy & Business Development ✓ ✓ ✓ ✓

-FUNCTIONAL EXPERTISE DEBOECK GODIN J. MULL C. MULL TESSAROLO WOLKIN

-Clinical Development / Regulatory ✓ ✓
+Clinical Development / Regulatory ✓

-Government Affairs / Policy ✓ ✓
+Government Affairs / Policy ✓

-Manufacturing / Supply Chain ✓ ✓ ✓
+Manufacturing / Supply Chain ✓ ✓

-Legal / Compliance ✓ ✓
+Legal / Compliance ✓

-Transactions / Investment Expertise ✓ ✓ ✓ ✓ ✓ ✓
+Transactions / Investment Expertise ✓ ✓ ✓ ✓ ✓

-Science / Technology (PhD / MD / PharmD) ✓ ✓
+Science / Technology (PhD / MD / PharmD) ✓

-Corporate Governance ✓ ✓ ✓ ✓
+Corporate Governance ✓ ✓ ✓

-Appointment and Remuneration of Auditor
+Re-Appointment and Remuneration of Auditor

-At the Meeting, shareholders will be asked to appoint Ernst & Young LLP as the auditor of the Corporation until the next annual meeting of shareholders or until a successor is appointed, based on the recommendation of the Audit Committee and the Board, and to authorize the directors to fix the remuneration of the auditor.
-Effective March 20, 2019, PricewaterhouseCoopers LLP, which was first appointed as auditor of the Corporation when the Corporation became a public company in February 2004, resigned as auditor of the Corporation at the Corporation's request.
-Ernst & Young LLP was appointed auditor of the Corporation effective as at March 20, 2019 in respect of the financial year ended December 31, 2019.
-The resignation of PricewaterhouseCoopers LLP and the appointment of Ernst & Young LLP have been approved by the Board.
+At the Meeting, shareholders will be asked to re-appoint Ernst & Young LLP as the auditor of the Corporation until the next annual meeting of shareholders or until a successor is appointed, based on the recommendation of the Audit Committee and the Board, and to authorize the directors to fix the remuneration of the auditor.
+Ernst & Young LLP was appointed auditor of the Corporation effective as at March 20, 2019 in respect of the financial year ended December 31, 2019 which appointment was subsequently approved by shareholders at the Corporation's annual general meeting of shareholders in 2019.